Two Aspects of the Zillow Website that Have Low Value

 First of all, it puts doubt in their mind about the Realtor®.
 Secondly, if they disregard the agent’s advice and they overprice their home, they will do damage to their prospects of actually selling the home for the highest amount in the shortest time.

 It’s easy to see that the expectations of the buyer will also be skewed when they see an inaccurate Zestimate.
 Right below the list price you can see the Zestimate, so at the very outset of seeing the home, a buyer will have it in their mind that the seller is asking too much, or too little.

 If the list price is lower than the Zestimate, imagine the buyer’s disappointment when they get to the home and realize it’s not the bargain they thought it was.
-The expectations that Zestimates give buyers can be damaging, and can result in a lot of wasted time.
+The expectations that Zestimates give buyers a false sense of home values, many times grossly false, and can result in a lot of wasted time.

 If they believe the list price is high, it will be hard for them to take the Realtor’s advice about what price to offer.
 We’ve seen our share of lowball offers from buyers who just didn’t take their buyer’s agent’s advice.
 We’ve seen just as many offended sellers rejecting those lowball offers!